Who is this post for?

 - Positive confidence tags: If the customer is driving a case study with you, if they have referred anyone, etc.

-- The Risk Tags: Your champion has left the company, any specific threat to the company, any feature without which customer may not be ready to go ahead.
+- The Risk Tags: Your champion has left the company, any specific threat to the company, any feature without which the customer may not be ready to go ahead.

 You should think about all these dimensions and configure the definition of Good & Poor Health within your Customer Success Software.